sciencehas/weary-weeble/project_root/README.md

 # Django Document Similarity App

 This is a Django web application that allows users to upload one or multiple Word or PDF documents, with a total size not exceeding 1GB per search.
 The application uses the transformers pretrained model `stsb-mpnet-base-v2` to ingest documents into a database.
-The purpose of this application is to process multiple documents that have similarities and present the content in an interactive list, categorized by similarity.
+The purpose of this application is to quickly and effectively process multiple documents that have similarities.
+All information on each document is searched for duplicate content and then compared to the other documents uploaded.
+All content of all documents is represented on a categorized interactive list in order of similarity from exact to similar to unique, including any errors or unqualifiable content.
+Duplicate content listed once # of times represened by a number & name of doc(s) where it appears.
+User selects any paragraph/sentence etc on the list they wish to view in original context and it will scroll automatically and appear highlighted within the merged document bundle of the uploads.
+When user deletes or change list entries, the uploaded document is updated and vice versa.

+The goal of this application is to allow user to easily eliminate unwanted content without losing original content.
+User can then create new document(s) from the remaining text without being overwhelmed it is for a person with memory/cognitive issues

 ## Installation